zizzfizzix/mcp-gsc/README.md

 1. **Property Management**
    - See all your GSC properties in one place
    - Get verification details and basic site information
+   - Add new properties to your account
+   - Remove properties from your account

 2. **Search Analytics & Reporting**
    - Discover which search queries bring visitors to your site